Soering v United Kingdom: Aftermath

-The UK government obtained further assurances from the US regarding the death penalty before extraditing Soering to Virginia.
+The UK government obtained further assurances from the US regarding the death penalty before extraditing Söring to Virginia.
 He was tried and convicted of the first degree murders of the Haysoms and, on 4 September 1990, sentenced to two consecutive life terms.
 He served his sentence at the Buckingham Correctional Center in Dillwyn, Virginia.
-In 2019 he was paroled and extradited to Germany.
+In 2019 he was paroled and deported to Germany.

 Elizabeth Haysom did not contest her extradition from the UK and pleaded guilty to conspiring to kill her parents.
 On 6 October 1987, the court sentenced her to 45-years-per-count to be served consecutively.
 She was incarcerated at the Fluvanna Correctional Center for Women until her parole and deportation to her native Canada in February 2020.

 Significance

 Soering v.
 United Kingdom is important in four respects: